sanjayk0330/zero-waste-recipe/README.md

 2. Cross-validation of various models on the cleaned dataset to determine the ideal model.
 3. Training our ideal model on the cleaned dataset.
 4. Determining the correlation between cuisines from various cultures based on ingredients.
 5. Using the correlation between cuisines as a metric for clustering.
+6. Based on the expiration dates of the ingredients, creating a method for scoring recipes.
-6. By using the model and clustering, we construct a function which outputs a recipe from a cuisine which uses similar ingredients and prioritizes their expiration dates.
+7. By using the model and clustering, we construct a function which outputs a recipe from a cuisine which uses similar ingredients and prioritizes their expiration dates.

 ## Final Product